 Research Reserve Restoration Funds Strengthen Tribal Partnership

-California’s Elkhorn Slough Research Reserve was awarded $1.3 million to safeguard habitat and bolster stewardship efforts in a partnership with the Amah Mutsun Tribal Band.
+The Takeaway: California’s Elkhorn Slough Research Reserve was awarded $1.3 million to safeguard habitat and bolster stewardship efforts in a partnership with the Amah Mutsun Tribal Band.

 An intermingling of fresh and salt water creates rich, diverse habitat at Elkhorn Slough National Estuarine Research Reserve, which is home to hundreds of bird species as well as the threatened southern sea otter and endemic Olympia oysters.
 The impacts of climate change, particularly sea level rise, now threaten its wetlands.
 A $1.3 million award from the State of California’s Ocean Protection Council will enable the research reserve to restore 30 acres of marsh and three acres of prairie, and to recruit 50,000 native Olympia oysters.
 With this award the Amah Mutsun Tribal Band, a steward of the land for centuries, becomes a key project partner.